NYRChang/Twitify-2335/README.md

 3. Get your Twitter and Spotify API keys set equal to the following environment variables in your .env file:

-    user_id = Spotify username (your normal Spotify Username)
+    Spotify username (your normal Spotify Username from your Spotify account):

+        user_id

-    playlist = Spotify playlist ID from the Spotify playlist of your choice (instructions to get Spotify URI and ID found at https://developer.spotify.com/documentation/web-api/#spotify-uris-and-ids)
+    Spotify playlist ID from the Spotify playlist of your choice (instructions to get Spotify URI and ID found at https://developer.spotify.com/documentation/web-api/#spotify-uris-and-ids)

+        playlist

     Spotify API Keys via https://developer.spotify.com/dashboard/login

         spotify_client_id